Keeping Your Eyes Healthy is Our Top Priority

 Just like the rest of our bodies, our eyes begin to weaken as we age.
 There are a number of common age-related eye conditions such as presbyopia, cataracts, and age-related macular degeneration that can begin to affect your vision and your daily life.
 While some of these conditions are more of an inconvenience, others could lead to vision loss and dependency.

 In addition to regular yearly eye exams, it is important to be aware of any changes in your eye health and vision.
 Also know your potential risk factors as well as your family ocular and medical history.
 Over half of the vision loss worldwide is preventable with proper treatment and care.

-Safeguard your vision by booking your eye exam with Kosnoski Eye Care in Federal Way today.
+Safeguard your vision by booking your eye exam with Kosnoski Eye Care in one of our 5 locations today.